the-black-eagle/script.streaming.radio.helper/README.md

 year - year of the album, if found

+NEW
+---

+srh.Artist.Thumb - URL to current artist thumb on theaudiodb if one exists

+srh.Artist.Banner - URL to current artist banner on theaudiodb if one exists

 Window properties can be used as follows -

 #####To display the artist name as parsed by the script when streaming